-The process of updating the commercial classification manual began in July of 2014 and continues to undergo refinement.
+The process of updating the commercial classification manual is ongoing and continues to undergo refinement.
 Field data lists, codes and features table rates are reviewed periodically for update as needed.
 The research staff employees several methods to determine table adjustments.
 MVP and Marshall Valuation Service provides cost-trend factors for indexing existing costs as well as formula driven cost calculations.
 This data will be reconciled with actual cost data provided by local property developers to determine which cost rates require adjustments which can be modeled.